cerbero90/json-objects/README.md

 ## Usage

-Simply pass the JSON source (files, endpoints, streams or PSR-7 compatible objects, like implementations of [MessageInterface][link-message-interface] or [StreamInterface][link-stream-interface]) and optionally the key where objects are contained to create a new instance of `JsonObjects`.
+Simply pass the JSON source (files, endpoints or streams) and optionally the key where objects are contained to create a new instance of `JsonObjects`.
 You can also call the factory method `from()`:

 ``` php
 $source = 'https://jsonplaceholder.typicode.com/users';